5 Consequences of Reactive Maintenance Strategies

 Reactive maintenance is about being in a constant response mode.
 This “run-to-failure” approach means the failures will occur.
 In certain scenarios, these failures can jeopardize employee and equipment safety.
 Through regular preventive maintenance programs, equipment failure situations with a high potential to impact safety can be identified and corrected prior to an incident.
 For manufacturers, the investment and effort associated with preventive maintenance is minimal compared to the costs associated with a single major safety incident.

 One of the primary goals of manufacturing maintenance programs is to limit unplanned downtime.
-Yet, in the manufacturing industry, over $50 billion is lost annually due to unplanned downtime.1
+Yet, in the manufacturing industry, over $50 billion is lost annually due to unplanned downtime, according to Asset Performance Management: Blazing a Better Path to Operational Excellence.

 According to a 2018 maintenance study, the leading causes of unscheduled downtime are aging equipment (44%), followed by operator error (16%) and lack of time (15%).